Cavity SOI wafers

 - Deep reactive ion etching (DRIE) removes material to create cavities, followed by a photoresist strip.

 - DRIE etching removes very precise amounts of silicon to create cavities defined by the photomask.
 Areas not covered by the photomask are etched via ion bombardment to create the desired cavities.
 During this step, support pillars are cut into the cavities.
 DRIE is most common because of its high etch rate uniformity and overall simplicity.
-Since the process requires liquid etchants, this can be optimized further as the technology develops.
+Since this requires liquid etchants, this process will continue to optimize as the technology develops.

 - The etch rate varies from 0.8 μm/min to 1.25 μm/min depending on the width and aspect ratio of the cavities.
-Once the cavities have been etched in, the photomask is stripped, leaving a patterned wafer.
+After etching cavities, the photomask is stripped, leaving a patterned wafer.

 - Clean substrate

-- After the wafer has been etched, it is important to remove any excess silicon and photoresist that may remain.
+- After etching the wafer, it is important to remove any excess silicon and photoresist that may remain.
 This will prevent issues during bonding.

 - Insulating layer deposition